ggruff/spark_workshop/README.md

 $ git clone https://github.com/stefano-meschiari/spark_workshop.git
 ```

 5. Open a terminal, navigate to the `spark_workshop` directory, and run `sh run.sh` from a terminal to start the Docker container.

+6. You should be able to navigate to `localhost:8889` with your browser and see a Jupyter notebook instance.
+The password is `spark`.

+7. You can exit the Docker session using `Ctrl+C`.

+## Troubleshooting
-If this step fails with error `unauthorized: incorrect username or password.`, run
+If step 5 fails with error `unauthorized: incorrect username or password.`, run

 ```
 $ docker login
 ```

 and enter your DockerHub credentials (username and password; username is _not_ your email).

-6. You should be able to navigate to `localhost:8889` with your browser and see a Jupyter notebook instance.
-The password is `spark`.

-7. You can exit the Docker session using `Ctrl+C`.